enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/basic.md

 ---

 Consumes one amethyst shard from the caster's inventory.
-Will cause a blunder if none are available.
+Will blunder if none are available.